darrellcolehill/robot-arm/README.md

 1. To control the arm via a web app, download the robot-arm-with-web-app folder to your computer.

-2. After downloading, open your command line and navigate to the (ADD NODEJS FILE HERE).
+2. After downloading, open your command line and navigate to the robot-arm-online-controller.

 3. In the command prompt, run the following command npm install express